KjellConnelly/react-native-rate/README.md

 4. Run your project (`Cmd+R`)<

 #### Other Platforms
 Android, Windows, etc don't use any native code.
 So don't worry!
+(There still is linking to Android if you do react-native link.
+We only left this here so that we can call native code if there is native code to call someday.)

 #### iOS Specific: